-YEAR-LONG/NON-CREDIT COURSE GRADES 11-12 REQUIRED PREREQUISITE: PARTICIPATION IN CONCERT BAND, SYMPHONIC BAND, OR WIND ENSEMBLE.
+YEAR-LONG/NON-CREDIT COURSE GRADE REQUIRED PREREQUISITE: PARTICIPATION IN CONCERT BAND, SYMPHONIC BAND, OR WIND ENSEMBLE.
 SELECTION IS DETERMINED BY THE BAND DIRECTOR.
 ONLY OPEN TO JUNIORS & SENIORS.

 Band Aides are student assistants that can register for a band class to serve as ensemble/director assistants.
 These students are appointed and approved by the directors.
 Interested students need to see a director for approval.
 Students are not awarded a grade or credit for this course.
+This course is only open to Juniors and Seniors.